How to structure the position

-WIL occurs where students learn both formally and through practical experience in industry.
-The workplace or practical experience takes a variety of forms, but is often a placement in industry, community, government or a professional practice.
+WIL occurs where students learn both formally and through practical experience in the industry.
+The workplace or practical experience takes a variety of forms but is often a placement in industry, community, government or professional practice.

 Key considerations for this type of placement are: